a3-audio/a3-doc/source/assembly/mic.md

 # A³ Mix Assembly
 ## PCB
 A³ Mix Mainboard pcb is published as kicad project.
-It comes with ready to fabricate gerber-files.
+It comes with ready to fabricate gerber files.
 You should find all information to assemble peripherals in the circuit-diagram of kicad-project:
 ```
 /home/aaa/Ambijockey/hardware/mic/a3mix-mainboard-v0.2
 ```